Christmas Bird Count

 Kiah Jasper at firstname.lastname@example.org

-If you are unable to attend the Saugeen Shores Christmas Bird Count but would still like to participate, Click Here for a directory of the Christmas Bird Counts in your area.
+If you are unable to attend the Saugeen Shores Christmas Bird Count but would still like to participate, please contact Kiah for a list of other local Christmas Bird Counts.

 If you can't seem to find a count near you and are interested in starting one in your local area, contact National Christmas Bird Count Coordinator Dick Cannings at: